Skip to main content

 IV.
 Carthage (up to 311)

-After the persecution under Decius, between 260 and 303 there was a period of peace (the Little Peace of the Church) during which time churches were not persecuted, but rather grew and built places of worship.
+After the persecution under Decius, between about 260 and 303 there was a period of peace (the "Little Peace of the Church") during which time churches were not persecuted, but rather grew and erected purpose-built meeting halls (aulae ecclesiae).

-The most intense period of persecution came at the start of the 300s, from 303 to 311 under the Emperors Diocletian and Galerius - this was known as the "Great Tribulation".
+The most intense period of persecution came at the start of the 300s, from 303 to 311, under the Emperors Diocletian and Galerius - this was known as the "Great Tribulation".
 At this time, Christians may have represented as many as 10% of the general population.
 Maybe those who persecuted the church thought it might be the last chance to suppress Christianity before it "took over".
 Four edicts were issued against Christians.
 Firstly, all buildings and copies of the Scriptures were to be destroyed.
-Secondly, all Christian clerics were to be arrested and imprisoned.
-Thirdly, all pastors were to worship the emperor under the threat of torture.
-Fourthly, in 304, these demands were extended to all Christians, under pain of death.
+Secondly, all Christian pastors were to be arrested and imprisoned.
+Thirdly, all Christian pastors were to worship the emperor under the threat of torture.
+Fourthly, in 304, these same demands were extended to all Christians, under pain of death.
 A huge number of believers perished in this persecution, including a military commander called Sebastian, Pamphilus of Caesarea, and, in Britain, Alban the Martyr.
 The persecution came to an end in 311.

 For the most part, the church in the early centuries was one and united, however from time to time local schisms occurred.
 A schism involved a group breaking away from the mainstream church.
 By contrast, heresy involved a serious distortion of Christian teaching.
-Often, schisms were the results of differences over issues of church discipline often in connection with persecution of the church.
+Often, schisms were the results of differences over issues of church discipline for example in connection with persecution of the church.

 Examples of schismatic groups at this time and later would be Hippolytus of Rome who broke fellowship over the issue of adulterers being reconciled to the church.
 Also at Rome, Novatian opposed the reconciliation of those who had recanted.
 In the case of the Donatists of North Africa, the point of controversy was a bishop who had previously handed over the Scriptures to be burnt (this was called being a "traditor"), later taking part in an ordination (bishops were consecrated by the laying on of hands by three existing bishops).
 For the Donatists, holy actions such as ordinations depended on the holiness of the one administering.
-By contrast, Augustine taught that it is Christ who performs baptism or another holy action by the hands of the human celebrant, but it is the sacramental action has force by being performed (ex opere operato) independent of the spiritual state of the one administering it.
+By contrast, Augustine taught that it is Christ who performs baptism or another holy action by the hands of the human celebrant; in this view, the sacramental action has force simply by being performed (ex opere operato) independent of the spiritual state of the one administering it.

 Comments